 Many types of sprinkler valves are available at hardware stores, garden supplies, home improvement centers, and online.
 They vary in size, material, and configuration.

 Sprinkler valve sizes.
 For residential use, the most common sizes are 3/4-inch and 1-inch—that is, they fit those sizes of sprinkler pipes, so the size you choose will depend upon your system’s design.
 A 1-inch valve handles a heavier water flow than a 3/4-inch valve.

 Sprinkler valve materials.
 You can buy high-impact plastic valves or brass valves.
 Though brass valves are far more durable than plastic, they are also far more expensive.
 Plastic valves are from $12 to $15 each; brass valves are upwards of $50 each.

 Valve configurations.
 You can buy sprinkler valves individually or as manifolds, where two or more valves are grouped together in a single unit.
 Different kinds of sprinkler control valves are used in different climates.

 In areas where pipes aren’t likely to freeze, anti-siphon valves are installed a foot above the circuit’s highest sprinkler and include a backflow preventer that prevents water in the pipes from contaminating the home’s water supply.

-In colder areas, in-line control valves are placed underground in a protective box below the frostline; they require a separate backflow preventer.
 In-line control valves are also used in areas where anti-siphon valves can’t be placed a foot above the highest sprinkler; these areas are generally where there are hills or slopes.

 Sprinkler valves designed for manual use have a simple manual control on top.
 Most valves purchased, however, have solenoid that is intended to be wired to a timer.